jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Cinderella had a problem.
 It wasn't that her step-family were tyrants or that the rules of society were unjust.
 Cinderella's problem was that her terrible step-family controlled the tools Cinderella needed to improve her life.

-From _Star Wars_, to _The Matrix_, to _Cinderella_ stories start with a group of people controlling the tools while creating a ruling philosophy to justify their control.
-The hero encounters a problem.
-When the hero reaches for a tool to solve their problem, antagonists reveal themselves by defending their power base by preventing access to the important tools.
+From _Star Wars_, to _The Matrix_, to _Cinderella_ all stories start with a group of people controlling the tools while creating a ruling philosophy to explain their control.
+The hero encounters a problem and reaches for a tool to solve it.
+Antagonists reveal themselves by preventing access to the important tools to defend their power base.
 The drama of the story is heroes and villains battling to control the tools needed to change the world.
 The winner changes, or reaffirms, the world in their image.

-Notice the ruling philosophy has a public and true face.
+Notice the ruling philosophy has a public face.
 When the stepmother rips Cinderella's gown, locks her in the attic, and destroys the slipper, she's using tools to alter the world in a consistent way, letting us see the philosophy of oppression in her heart.

 Yet, the stepmother would not admit her abuse.
 She'd tell outsiders, and likely even herself, that Cinderella is loved and well cared for.
-If asked why her stepdaughter is working so hard or absent from the ball, the stepmother would continue tell a story to hide her true intentions.
+If asked why her stepdaughter is working so hard or absent from the ball, the stepmother would tell a story to hide her true intentions.

 The truth is the stepmother favoured her daughters and thus didn't want Cinderella to compete with them.
-When Cinderella went along with her stepmother's wishing, she was wearing a mask of oppression.
-Sadly, for now, such tyranny can win the race of evolution.
+When Cinderella went along with her stepmother's wishing, she was wearing a mask of oppression, which sadly, can win the race of evolution (for now).

 ![Masked and antagonsit](/assets/problem-solving-philosophy.png)
 _Masks of oppression often becomes the face we wear._

 If a doctor insists on an ineffective treatment, or martial arts coach advises a bad technique, they are corrupt.
 The stepmother was corrupt for the same reason.
 Authority is only valid when it empower its followers evolution.
+Why would Life give authority if it harmed it's own evolution?

-That's why Cinderella, and all heroes, dreams only came true when she grabbed the tools needed to solve her pains.
+That's why like all heroes, Cinderella's dreams only came true when she grabbed the tools needed to solve her pains.

 Another important thing to learn from stories is that once they end, the hero and villian are no longer main characters.
 We don't need to hear from Cinderella after she marries the Prince because "they lived happily ever after".
 As for the stepmother, she has no more tools to attack Cinderella with, and is thus no longer a threat worthy of attention.